michaniets/french-childes/README.md

 ## Use UDPipe (or any other dependency parser)

+UDPipe my fail

+1. when CoNLL-U input is malformated.

+> bash check-conllu.sh parseme.conllu

-UDPipe my fail when uploaded files are too large.
-Split them, e.g. in chunks of 10000 graphs:
+2. when uploaded files are too large.
+Split them, e.g. in chunks of 10000 graphs

 > conll-util.py -S 10000 parseme.conllu